jgarber623/sixtwothree.org/src/blog/_posts/2014-09-21-thoughts-on-winding-down-ficly-and-updates-on-its-future.md

 It's a strange thing to change Ficly in the way we have.
 I don't like that all logical signs point to this being the right thing to do, but I do like that we're going about it in a way that doesn't leave users completely out in the cold and doesn't destroy five and a half years of art and shared culture.

-To the all the authors who contributed to Ficly over the years: thank you and we love you so very much.
+To all the authors who contributed to Ficly over the years: thank you and we love you so very much.
 Thank you for sharing your creativity with the world.